 I’m going to use myself as an example.
 I’m not necessarily proud of this, but we’re all human 😉

 I was driving home from my sister’s this past Halloween.
-I had just thought to myself that I was so excited because I didn’t have any Halloween candy.
-But then I had brain lapse and I ate a piece.
+I had just thought to myself that I was so excited because I didn’t have any Halloween candy…. but then I did.

 But for me, I had a major flare.
-Probably my last major flare was a year and a half ago.
-I hadn’t had anything go on since then until I was pregnant recently and had a few minor flares due to the hormones.
+My last major flare was 1.5- 2 years ago.
+I hadn’t had anything go on since then until I was pregnant recently and had a few minor flares (due to hormones) that went away quickly.

 And, eczema often accompanies other autoimmune conditions, not just in and of itself.